klugier/Arkanoid/README.md

 # PythonArkanoid

-Arkanoid implementation with Python & PyGame library.
+PythonArkanoid is Arkanoid implementation using Python programing language and PyGame library.